Blogs, Loan Management

 • Fill out the loan application form and submit it with the necessary attachments.

-• Once an application is received, it will be verified to find out whether the applicant business is financially sound and viable.
+• Once an application is received, the application will be verified to find out whether the applicant’s business is financially sound and the business is viable.

-• If the lending institution is satisfied with the genuineness of the application, it will communicate regarding the approval and disburse the loan amount to the SME.
+• If the lending institution is content regarding the genuineness of the application, it will communicate regarding the approval and disburse the loan amount to the SME.

 • Bank statements;